Studio: Fall 2018

-REDCAT's Studio series is an interdisciplinary program featuring informal new performance works and works-in-progress.
-This edition of Studio is programmed by guest curators Christine Marie and Deena Selenow and features a glimpse at projects by Los Angeles artists, including:
+REDCAT’s quarterly program of new works and works-in-progress highlights new forms of dance, theater, music and multimedia performance in a wide-ranging evening that celebrates the vitality of Los Angeles artists making work for the stage.
+This edition of Studio is programmed by guest curators Meg Wolfe and Juan Parada and features a glimpse at projects by Los Angeles artists, including:

 G - General Audience